-From Excel workbook to stunning report in no time
+From Excel workbook to stunning report in the Power BI service

 Your manager wants to see a report on your latest sales figures combined with your last campaign impressions by the end of the day.
-But the latest data resides on various third party systems and on files in your laptop.
-In the past it’s taken hours to create visuals and format a report.
-You’re beginning to feel anxious.
+But the latest data resides on various third-party systems and on files in your laptop.
+In the past, it’s taken hours to create visuals and format a report, and you’re beginning to feel anxious.

 No worries.
 With Power BI, you can create a stunning report in no time.

 In this example, we’ll upload an Excel file from a local system, create a new report, and share it with colleagues, all from within Power BI.

 Let’s take a simple Excel file as an example.